Women & Militaristic Cultures

 There is this idea that history is a “march of progress” that authors sometimes run afoul of.
 I once wrote a bronze-age fantasy novel where I mentioned three-story buildings, and readers were convinced that this was impossible, despite the fact that some of the most ancient buildings we know of – like Sumerian ziggurats – were sometimes upwards of seven stories.
 The mere mention of a sewage system inspires most readers to assume post-Roman technology, even though Mesopotamians had clay sewer pipes six thousand years ago.

-I don’t want to spend too much time on this phenomenon, because it’s ubiquitous and sites like Rejected Princesses and Medieval POC do a more comprehensive job of demonstrating this than I can here.
+I want to avoid spending too much time on this phenomenon, because it’s ubiquitous, and sites like Rejected Princesses and Medieval POC do a more comprehensive job of demonstrating this than I can here.
 It’s beyond the scope of this post to go into all the ways that history is filled with examples of strong women and cultures that allow women power.
 Still, it is that phenomenon that inspired my thoughts on the relationship between a warlike culture and female power.

 Women in Sparta were so powerful that Athenian Greeks castigated their enemy’s “feminine greed” and prophesied that its powerful women would lead to the city-state’s downfall.